Fransuelton/test-sync360/README.md

 ## 📝 About

-This project was developed as part of a **technical challenge** to demonstrate fullstack development skills.
+This project was developed as part of a **Technical Challenge for Developer Position at Sync360.io** to demonstrate fullstack development skills.
 The goal was to create a user profile interface with data editing and saving features, including image upload.

-**What was delivered goes far beyond what was requested:**
-- Complete fullstack system (Laravel + Vue.js)
-- Automated tests with 100% coverage
-- Scalable and production-ready architecture
-- Modern and responsive UX
-- Complete professional documentation

 ---